Xero vs QuickBooks 2026: Which Accounting Software is Best for Accountants?

 Choose Xero if you:

-• Work primarily with UK small businesses
+• Work primarily with small businesses

-• Need reliable bank feeds with UK banks
+• Need reliable bank feeds

 • Value a clean, intuitive interface for clients

-• Rely heavily on third-party UK integrations
+• Rely heavily on third-party integrations

 • Handle multi-currency transactions regularly